 That’s because writing reaches into the depths of your soul.
 So just think what will happen when you write your story from a sacred place of divine wisdom.
 The wisdom you have because of your life’s journey and work.

-Why ‘should’ you write a book when you are disillusioned about life?
+Why ‘should’ you write when you are disillusioned about life?

 You have experiences that need to be shared.
 The wisdom that could help someone else’s life and sanity.